 During the recent 2024 Olympics in Paris, many had questions about why some events were being delayed due to water quality in the Seine River.
-Typical questions were: “Why does the water quality change from one day to the next?
-How do you know if the water quality is safe the next day?”
+Typical questions were: “Why does the water quality change from one day to the next?”
+“How do you know if the water quality is safe the next day?”
 From concerns of E. coli concentrations and combined sewer systems (in old cities, such as Paris) to the sampling and laboratory analysis requirements to obtain E. coli results and different human-health standards for E. coli concentrations, there were a plethora of concerns.

 These questions may remind many stormwater professionals of conversations they have had with clients when discussing the costs and logistics of stormwater quality monitoring, as it presents challenges that are unique from other water quality monitoring efforts.
 There are various important issues to consider and discuss prior to implementing a stormwater quality monitoring project.

-Weather – staffing and project duration
+Weather, staffing and project duration

 Weather trends (short and long-term) can greatly affect staffing requirements and the overall project duration.

-In the short-term, project staff have to continuously monitor weather forecasts and radar to predict if they need to collect samples and possibly rearrange their schedules to do so.
+In the short-term, project staff have to continuously monitor weather forecasts and radars to predict if they need to collect samples and possibly rearrange their schedules to do so.
 In some regions where large frontal systems are more prevalent, 24- to 72-hour weather forecasts are reasonably “accurate” at least in terms of chances and general magnitude of precipitation.
 This window can provide some flexibility for staff to reschedule meetings, get sampling equipment prepared, etc. Weather forecasts are much less reliable in areas where weather is affected by topography and other geographic features.
-In Colorado, for example, summer thunderstorms pop up quickly and unpredictably and can have very small footprints due to orographic effects of the Rocky Mountains.
+In Colorado, for example, summer thunderstorms pop up quickly and unpredictably and can have small footprints due to orographic effects of the Rocky Mountains.
 Even 24-hour forecasts are not accurate for precipitation location, therefore, staff must remain “on call” and monitor radar in real-time during the summer monsoon season.
 Given staff vacations and other responsibilities, it is reasonable to have three to four staff members trained and available for sample collection at any time.

-Long-term weather conditions may affect the project duration.
+Long-term weather conditions may also affect the project duration.
 The number of data points collected may be an important factor for the project (e.g., comparing two datasets with some level of statistical significance).
 In some areas of the U.S., obtaining 20 or more stormwater runoff samples per year is a reasonable expectation.
 In other areas, less than 10 runoff samples should be expected.
 Some level of analysis should be completed upfront to estimate the project duration.
 That analysis should include typical rainfall statistics (e.g., number of runoff events per year) and some adjustment for “missed samples” that are likely to occur.
 It should not be surprising that two to five years of data collection may be necessary to achieve high statistical confidence in results.

 Grab, discrete or composite sampling schemes